tjmehta/simple-api-client/README.md

 // 'x-custom-header': 'custom value'
 ```

-#### For advanced scenarios dynamic fetch options can be computed for every request
+### Compute dynamic fetch options for every request

-Fetch `init` options can be dynamically generated for every request by passing in a function (or async function) that returns init (or a promise).
+Fetch options can be dynamically generated for every request by passing in a function (or async function) that returns init (or a promise).
 This function will receive the user provided options as an argument, and it's returned value will be used for the request.

 ```js
 import ApiClient from 'simple-api-client'